DevNetSandbox/sbx_multi_ios/README.md

 * [GitLab Community Edition](./gitlab/) - Add version control and CI/CD to your sandbox.

-* [Network CI/CD Pipeline](./network-cicd/) - A complete infrastructure as code pipeline including GitLab, pyATS, and NSO
+* [Network CI/CD Pipeline](./network-cicd/) - A complete infrastructure as code pipeline including GitLab, VIRL, pyATS, and NSO

 * [Metrics](./netdevops-metrics/) - Get insights by analyzing large amounts of data through visualizations using streaming telemetry